UBC-CIC/call-center-real-time-assistant/backend/backend-README.md

    `<STACK-NAME>-createS3bucket-XXXXXXXXXX`, the bucket name is also in the Outputs tab of this Cloudformation stack in the Cloudformation Console) and will contain a sample contact flow to be imported into AWS Connect.
    Navigate to the newly created S3 bucket and download the contact flow, which is essentially a JSON file.
-7) Login to your AWS Connect instance.
+7) Login to your Amazon Connect instance.
 Select **Contact Flows** under Routing on the left sidebar, and click on **Create Contact Flow**.
 ![alt text](../documentation_images/create-contact-flow.png)
 8) Select **Import flow (beta)** under the Save dropdown and select the downloaded file.
 Save and publish.